abesford/seizzmic-site-0c00b/src/pages/sectors/public-sector.md

       Creating modern and efficient public institutions with users at their heart
     subtitle: >-
+      something changed during the pandemic, and that the need to accelerate digital and data-enabled transformation of public services was more universally accepted than ever.
+Interestingly, the strong Social Value theme to the conference also accepted that we need to Do Digital Differently post-pandemic, which means addressing a range of issues about how we use data, how we behave collectively yet delivery locally, and how we ensure a systemic approach to digitally-enabled public services that leaves no-one behind.
 We can support your change journey, building on our deep public sector digital and transformation expertise.
     background: gray
     features:
       - title: Setting a vison